stevegroom/node-red-auth-keycloaksteve/README.md

-# Node-RED Authentication with GitHub
+# Node-RED Authentication with Keycloak

-[Node-RED](https://nodered.org) plugin for authenticating users with GitHub.
+[Node-RED](https://nodered.org) plugin for authenticating users with Keycloak.

-This modules lets you restrict access to the Node-RED editor to specific GitHub users.
+This modules lets you restrict access to the Node-RED editor to specific Keycloak users.

 **Note:** this requires Node-RED 0.17 or later